gokhankocturk/biodiversityapp/README.md

 ![map](www/map.JPG)

 <span style="text-decoration: underline">**timevisOutput**</span>
-The places where the selected species are observed are shown on time visualization output.
+The cities where the selected species are observed are shown on time visualization output.

 ![timevis](www/timevis.JPG)